Keep the ice off your bow

 Tony was a professinoal salt-water fisherman.
 He explained how he cruised out to sea each morning, coming back each evening with his catch.

 Think of that bow-ice as representing sinful pride.
-Little by little it builds up until you can’t stay spiritually afloat one moment longer.
+Little by little it builds up until you can’t stay spiritually afloat a moment longer.

 Look at the Pharisees.
 They didn’t intend to be so arrogant.
 Jesus called them blind because they were unaware they had this problem.
-But little by little their self-congratulatory attitude expanded their egos until it shipwrecked their spirituality.
+But little by little their self-congratulatory attitude expanded their egos until their spirituality was shipwrecked.

 We modern believers face a similar challenge.
 What can we do to knock off the pride weighting us down?
 Here are a few principles from Scripture.

 1) I must regard others as better than myself (Phil.
 2:3).
-As far as I can tell, I am forgiven a debt of millions of sins, compared my brother or sister, forgiven of only a few dozen (Matt.
+As far as I can tell, I am forgiven a debt of millions of sins, compared my brother or sister forgiven only a few dozen (Matt.
 18:23-35).

 2) I must be willing to associate with the humble (Rom.
 12:16).
 Or it could be translated, “Be willing to perform humble tasks.”
-I learn humility by imitating it and by practicing it, by learning the worth of every person and every task.
+I learn humility by imitating it and by practicing it.

 Little by little, day by day, let’s keep the “ice” off our bows.
 Disaster awaits anyone who ignores this warning.